-Students can access the list of local healthcare services on The University of Arizona College of Medicine - Phoenix website.
+Students can access the list of local healthcare services on the COM-P website.
 Students are given a rectangular card that contains a list of emergency contact numbers and local healthcare service addresses and phone numbers.
-This card is placed in their identification holder along with The University of Arizona College of Medicine - Phoenix identification badge to allow easy access to healthcare information while at instructional sites.
+This card is placed in their identification holder along with a COM-P identification badge to allow easy access to healthcare information while at instructional sites.
 All information is also accessible on the wellness website at wellness.arizona.edu.

-For a list of emergency contact numbers please visit The University of Arizona College of Medicine - Phoenix website at the following link: Security - Emergency Numbers
+For a list of emergency contact numbers please visit the COM-P website at the following link: Security - Emergency Numbers

-Off Campus Outside of the Metro Phoenix Area
+Off-Campus Outside of the Metro Phoenix Area

-Students who are in need of urgent/emergent health care services, or other healthcare services, while on a remote/rural rotation can find healthcare resources on the site description website: Clerkship Resources
+Students who are in need of urgent/emergent healthcare services, or other healthcare services, while on a remote/rural rotation can find healthcare resources on the site description website: Clerkship Resources